 The future of D3 for developers skilled in it looks bright.
 As Artificial Intelligence continues to gain popularity, D3 is an influential part of engaging dialogues with viewers around AI.
 There are many reasons developers should learn D3 as we head into 2018.
 In addition to the demand for interactive graphics on the web today, those skilled in D3 are often more hirable.
 They have a multitude of skills across the board from their experience with D3.

-While the demand for D3 developers in the place like England, Scotland, and Yorkshire has seen a decline, many other countries have seen a rise in demand.
+While the demand for D3 developers in the place like England, Scotland, and Yorkshire has seen a decline, many other countries have seen a rise in demand for a D3.js engineer.
 The South East and the UK excluding London, for example, have seen a significant rise in demand.
-When combined with multiple skills with libraries and framework, D3 developers in the US see a range in salary depending on the job title they hold.
+When combined with multiple skills with libraries and frameworks, D3 developers in the US see a range in salary depending on the job title they hold.

 D3 Developer Salary Rates Comparison

-According to PayScale, D3 developer salary in the US can bring in an average of $87,600 a year as a Software Engineer.
-Additionally, Data Scientists skilled in D3 average $98,900.
-And, Programmers who have D3 skills can see a whopping $104,100 as an annual salary.
+According to PayScale, D3 developer salary in the US can bring in an average of $87,600 a year as a software engineer.
+Additionally, Data Scientists skilled in a D3 average of $98,900.
+And, programmers who have D3 skills can see a whopping $104,100 as an annual salary.
 The salary of a D3 developer can range based on location.

-If you are looking to hire a qualified and professional D3 developer who possesses the skills to create captivating, dynamic graphics and dashboards using D3, outsourcing may be the right avenue.
-You can find frontend developer who create interactive libraries in D3.js online.
+If you are looking for D3 developers and need to hire a qualified and professional D3 developer who possesses the skills to create captivating, dynamic graphics, and dashboards using D3, outsourcing may be the right avenue.
+You can find D3 web developers who create interactive libraries in D3.js online.
 To talk to an expert developer who is skilled in D3, contact Mobilunity.
-You will be paired with a professional who has the experience needed to deliver quality development at the most affordable rates.
+You will be paired with D3 JS developers who have the experience needed to deliver quality development at the most affordable rates.

-As for Mobilunity’s developers, we have a whole group of experts with the knowledge and experience of D3 library.
-Some of our clients hiring dedicated developers specifically pointed out in their recruiting requirements the proficiency in D3.js for their future employees.
+As for Mobilunity’s developers, we have a whole group of D3 contract engineers and D3 programmers with the knowledge and experience of the D3 library.
+Some of our clients hiring dedicated developers or even D3.js team specifically pointed out in their recruiting requirements the proficiency in D3.js for their future employees.
 That wasn’t very hard to find skilled D3.js experts, as the Ukrainian pool of programmers is very diverse.
 As for now, we have 3 remote programmers working on Swiss and German projects using D3 JS.

 Interview with a Dedicated D3 Developer

-Due to the popularity of D3.js we have asked our dedicated developer Oleg about this technology, his vision of its development, pros and cons.
+Due to the popularity of D3.js, we have asked our dedicated D3JS developer Oleg about this technology, his vision of its development as well as D3.js consulting, its pros and cons.